Before Internet, all businesses were done in the physical world. Today, with the arrival of the Internet, businesses can be done online.

 With the training provided, I have created a few online businesses.
 In addition, I also do Digital Marketing projects for clients; such as Facebook Advertising, Designing & Developing Websites, Email Marketing, Video Marketing, and more.
 And what I learned at Wealthy Affiliate has helped me helped all my clients.

-If you have ANY questions about this article or Wealthy Affiliate, ANY at all, please submit your questions as comments below.
+If you have ANY questions about this article – What Is An Online Business, ANY at all, please submit your questions as comments below.
 I will be happy to help you out.

 Also, if you are a current or former member, and would like to leave your own review or feedback below, I would love to hear from you, too.